of the District of Columbia

 COMBINES NEW LOOK AND PROGRAMS WITH OCT'S AWARD-WINNING CONTENT

 - The DC Office of Cable Television (OCT) announced today plans

 to refresh TV-16's programming and brand by embracing a new name

 and bold new look that appeals to residents who seek government,

 public affairs and lifestyle programming.
 Building on 27 years of

-government programming and strong audience growth, TV-16 is evolving into the District
+government programming and strong audience growth, TV-16 is evolving

-that is reflected in DCN's bold new look, feel, and content,"
+and thriving, and that is reflected in DCN's bold new look, feel,

-will provide visual content regarding the many programs,
+Network (DCN) will provide visual content regarding the many programs,

 services, and opportunities made available by the District of Columbia

 government.
 DCN will supply its viewers with an all access pass

 to the District government by presenting Mayoral press conferences,

-agency policy statements, and current discussions around the Washington region.
+agency policy statements, and current discussions around the Washington

 and arts and culture in the nation's capital.

-retooled to fit more effectively in multi-platform
+The logo was retooled to fit more effectively in multi-platform

 campaigns like holidays, current events, and special occasions in

 the District.
 The channel rebrand will go into effect on-air and

-online on September 5 with all-new productions including The Sound, The
+online on September 5 with all-new productions including The

 # # #

-District Government Agency responsible for regulating
+(OCT) is the District Government Agency responsible for regulating

 cable television in the District, as well as the administration

 of the District's Government Access Channels TV-13, DCN and the

 District's Education Access Channel DKN.
 OCT creates content that

 informs, educates and entertains viewers via the District of Columbia's

 public, educational and government (PEG) channels and other forms

 of content outlets.
 The award winning content provides resourceful

 Follow OCT on Facebook and Twitter!